MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 It leverages integrated hybrid computing features to count the number of times error correction was performed while the state of a logical qubit register is coherent.

+This example uses the QCI simulator, but you can also run it on Quantinuum targets.

 ### Create a VS Code project

 1. In VS Code, create a new Q# standalone console application project named **ThreeQubit**.
     1. Select **View > Command Pallete > Q#: Create new project > Standalone console application**
-1. Replace the configuration in **ThreeQubit.csproj** with the following:
+1. Replace the configuration in **ThreeQubit.csproj** with the following, using either *qci* or *quantinuum* for the \<ExecutionTarget\>.

     ```xml
     <Project Sdk="Microsoft.Quantum.Sdk/0.27.258160">